oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 This lab assumes you have:

 - Oracle Database 23c Free - Developer Release
-- All previous labs successfully completed
+- You have a working noVNC environment or comparable setup

 ## Task 1: Create a schema to store the JavaScript module

 All the steps in this lab can either be completed in `sqlplus` or `sqlcl`.
-The instructions refer to `sqlplus` but apart from the initial connection they are identical between the two.
+The instructions refer to `sqlplus` but apart from the initial connection the two options are identical

 1. Start by connecting to the database as `SYS`